On the Generalization Mystery in Deep Learning

 In other words, since easy examples, as a group have more in common with each other (than with the hard examples, or the hard examples have amongst themselves), (1) a model is less impacted by the presence or absence of a single easy example in the training set, leading to good generalization on easy examples; and (2) easy examples have a stronger (focused) effect on the average gradient direction than the hard examples (which are diffuse) leading to easy examples being learned faster.
 Thus there is a correlation between how quickly examples are learned and their generalization. \footnote{This may be seen as an additional justification for early stopping to the one in \Cref{sec:overview:informal}.}

-Although the above experiment shows that easy examples have more in common with each other, it does not rule out that there is something intrinsic to each easy example that accelerates learning.
-For instance, easy examples could have larger gradients than hard examples.
-To check this, we train a network on a {\em single} example from Easy ImageNet or Hard ImageNet at a time and measure the number of steps it takes to fit the example.
+Although the above experiment shows that easy examples have more in common with each other, it does not rule out that nonetheless there is something intrinsic to each easy example that accelerates learning.
+For example, it may be that easy examples have larger gradients than hard examples.
+To investigate this, we train a network on a {\em single} example from Easy ImageNet or Hard ImageNet at a time and measure the number of steps it takes to fit the example.
 We find that there is no statistically significant difference between the two datasets in this regard.
 It is only when sufficiently many easy examples come together (as in the earlier experiment), that they train faster than hard examples.
 This may be seen as further evidence that it is the relationship between examples rather than something intrinsic to an example that controls difficulty.
 Please see \Cref{app:easyhard} for more details.

 \newbold{Does gradient descent explore functions of increasing complexity?} One intuitive explanation of generalization is that GD somehow explores candidate hypotheses of increasing ``complexity'' during training.
 Although this is backed by some observational studies (for example, \citet{Arpit17, Nakkiran19, Rahaman19}), we are not aware of any causal mechanism that has been proposed to explain this sequential exploration. \footnote{For example, there is no causal intervention similar to suppressing weak gradient directions.}